 Cyclo-cross involves riding on a variety of terrain and surfaces including dirt or mud surfaces.
-Cyclo-cross bikes also work well for
+Cyclo-cross bikes also work well for all weather rough road riding and commuting.

 NOT INTENDED For off road or mountain bike use, or jumping.
 Cyclo-cross riders and racers dismount before reaching an obstacle, carry their bike over the obstacle and then remount.
 Cyclo-cross bikes are not intended for mountain bike use.
 The relatively large road bike size wheels are faster than the smaller mountain bike wheels, but not as strong.